 Activities like brushing your teeth or hair, tying your shoes, or backing the car into the driveway all require joints in your body to move.
 Whether it is your shoulders, elbows, wrists, cervical and lumbar spine, knees, or neck; joints have to move freely in order to complete basic daily activities.
 Most of the time, you’ll never even notice these joints working.
 But if you have an injury or degenerative condition in even one of these joints, you’ll often feel the pain every day and simple tasks will become a challenge.

 The Spine and Range of Motion

 Your spine is one the primary areas of treatment for Mt.
-Horeb chiropractic doctors, and when your spinal range of motion is reduced it affects many areas of your life.
-Issues with your spine are responsible for conditions such as carpal tunnel syndrome, headaches, debilitating back pain and even infant colic.
+Horeb WI chiropractic doctors and when your spinal range of motion is reduced, it affects many areas of your life.
+Issues with your spine are responsible for conditions such as carpal tunnel syndrome, headaches, and debilitating back pain.
 As your spinal range of motion continues to decrease, it's likely you’ll be able to do less and less and experience greater discomfort.
-Having your spine in alignment is crucial for free and easy range of motion.
-There are so many ways that your vertebrae can become misaligned that visiting a chiropractor is a good idea, even if you still feel good.
+Having your spine in alignment is crucial for a free and easy range of motion.
+There are so many ways that your vertebrae can become misaligned that visiting a chiropractor is a good idea even if you still feel good.